KofiIsaacBoateng/Fashionista/README.md

 ## Fashionista

-###### Fashionista is basically a colorful mobile application that mainly showcases what animations and colors can do to make your mobile apps work beyond perfect.''##F
+###### Fashionista is basically a colorful mobile application that mainly showcases what animations and colors can do to make your mobile apps work beyond perfect.

 ### TODO LIST
   ##### LANDING PAGE